-Tuck into delicious food prepared in Hughenden's kitchens from hot meals, light snacks and winter specials, to festive tea-time treats and spiced mulled wine.
+Tuck into delicious food prepared in Hughenden's kitchens from hearty main meals and light snacks, to tea-time treats and hot drinks.

-The red brick Victorian stableyard buildings feature our main café, shop, bookshop and toilets, set around a listed cobbled yard, a great place to start your visit at Hughenden, or an end point after your explorations.
+The red brick Victorian stableyard buildings feature our main café, shop, bookshop and toilets, set around a listed cobbled yard.

-The café is open every day from 10am-4pm serving a selection of sandwiches, freshly prepared hot food and soup and a range of homemade seasonal cakes, traditional tray bakes and fruit scones.
+The café is open every day from 10am-5pm serving a selection of sandwiches, freshly prepared food and a range of homemade seasonal cakes, traditional tray bakes and cream teas.

 We source many of our ingredients locally and use our own home-grown produce from the walled garden whenever we can.
 Our menu changes regularly to reflect the seasons with favourites like Victoria sponge always here: Hughenden cafe menu (PDF / 0.2MB) download